This Christmas season, what if, instead of having a traditional Christmas Tree, you decorate your fiddle leaf fig tree for Christmas?

 1. The obvious: a big bow.

-Beautiful red bows are a timeless Christmas icon.
+Beautiful red bows are a timeless Christmas season icon.
 The quickest, most striking way to include your fiddle leaf fig plant in your home’s holiday look is to adorn it with a Christmas bow.
 My only word of warning here is to avoid bows of polyester or plastic material.
 I always opt for a thick, knit, cloth for a touchable, authentic look.

 2. Light it up.